Bed warmer

+Risks and alternatives

 Besides the risk of fire, it was recognized that the fumes from the embers were noxious.
 A doctor advised his readers in a publication of about 1790 to avoid bed warmers, or, if needed, replace the embers with hot sand.

 An alternative to the bed warmer was the "bed wagon" (moine, monaco, both meaning "monk").
 It consisted of a large wooden frame enclosing a bucket of embers, possibly with an iron tray and an iron roof-plate to protect the bed covers from direct heat.